panchiniak/baremetal/README.md

 ## Usage

 Replace `<host>` by the host you want to run the playbook against.
-Use -K for being asked to prompt a password:
+Use -K for being asked a password:

 `cd ansible`